 PIR Cannot Detect Stationery Target

-This implies that if the IR source is stationary, it won't prompt the PIR module to produce any trigger across its output pin.
+This implies that if the IR source is motionless, it won't prompt the PIR module to produce any trigger across its output pin.
 It also implies that the IR signal from the source should somehow keep crossing across the given PIR detection slots in order to enable it to sense a given human being within the zone.

 It seems there's no direct or simple remedy for this, because the PIR modules cannot be modified internally for this, which cripples the unit from detecting stationary human presence.